Image 1 of 1

-ARBOREAL(ity) | Forum & Supper | October 25, 2025
+Arboreal(ity) | Forum & Supper | October 25, 2025

-Join us for this historic, one-day FORUM & SUPPER
+Join us for this historic, day-long event.

-Saturday, October 25th
+Saturday, October 25th, 1pm -sunset

 ARBOREAL(ity) is an ongoing interdisciplinary project investigating histories and propositions for discreet interventions in the deep and dying forests.